mobilejazz/localname/README.md

 Limitations:

+ * The server has been tested on Linux and macOS, might or might not work on Windows
- * macOS is supported only at the moment
+ * We only have a macOS client at the moment (but feel free to contribute!)

-This project was part of the [Bugfender suite of developer tools](https://bugfender.com).
+This project was part of the [Bugfender suite of developer tools](https://bugfender.com) to make developer's life a little bit easier every day.

-[Mobile Jazz](https://mobilejazz.com/), a web and mobile development company, built it as an experiment for development and communication with our clients.
+Localname was built by [Mobile Jazz](https://mobilejazz.com/) and [Bugfender](https://bugfender.com) as a commercial product experiment.

 This project is **usable**, although we do not intend to actively continue development.